+Formal

+- Reporting structures

+- Decision rules and rights

+- Business processes and policies

-Formal Informal • Reporting structures Behavior modeling by senior leaders • Decision rules and rights Meaningful manager- • Business processes and policies employee connections
+- Behavior modeling by senior leaders

+Informal

-- Training, leadership, and organizational development programs
+Meaningful manager-employee connections • Training, leadership, and organizational development programs

-- Internal, crossorganizational networks

 - Performance management

-- Ad hoc gatherings

 - Compensation and rewards

-- Peer-to-peer interactions and storytelling

 - Internal communications

-- Communities of interest

 - Councils and committees

-- Engagement of exemplars and motivational leaders

-Company events
+- Company events

+• Internal, crossorganizational networks

+• Ad hoc gatherings

+• Peer-to-peer interactions and storytelling

-• Changes to physical plant, resources, and aesthetics
+- Communities of interest - Engagement of exemplars and motivational leaders - Changes to physical plant, resources, and aesthetics

 Google is a good example of a company that makes the most of its informal organization.
 A senior leader we interviewed there compared the company to universities that plan out paved walkways when they expand their campuses.
 At Google, he said, "we would wait to do the walkways until the employees had worn informal pathways through the grass-and then pave over only those getting the most use."
 Whether formal or informal, interventions should do two things: reach people at an emotional level (invoking altruism, pride, and how they feel about the work itself) and tap rational self-interest (providing money, position, and external recognition to those who come on board).